 All Runners will be provided with drop-bag facilities to help store their additional gear.
 There will be a drop-bag facility at the Start Area (which is also the Finish) for all runners.
 Additionally, the 80 Km runners can plan for one additional drop-bag on the course and the 110 Km runners can plan for two additional bags.

 Runners must mention their Bib Number and Drop Bag Location on a tag, attach, and hand over the drop-bags at the counter provided in the Start Area before the race.
-Suitable tags will be provided prior to the race.
+We will be couriering tags for your bags along with your bib in advance.

-All participants and their guest MUST use our shuttle buses to reach the venue for the pre-run Dinner and the Start Area for the run.
+All participants and their guests MUST use our shuttle buses to reach the venue for the pre-run Dinner and the Start Area for the run.
 Private vehicles will not be allowed in certain sections and participants will not be able to reach the venue on their own.
-Our shuttle buses will pick up and drop participants from The Last Resort Homestay in Ballavara (see Map).
+Our shuttle buses will pick up and drop participants from The Last Resort Homestay in Ballavara (see Map) and other major accommodation points under the Package.

 Click Details to see the schedule.
 Please pay attention to local notices and announcements for changes to this schedule during the event.